kevinwatson/church-broadcasts/README.md

 ### YouTube

-We decided to use YouTube for the folowing reasons
+We decided to use YouTube for the following reasons

 * Accessible on almost any device
 * Live streams can be scheduled in advance